 Contractor McGraw lead the party into a little room in the basement wherein is located the electric switches, transformer and dynamo for running the elevators.
 “Don’t touch a thing boys,” warned McGraw, “for if you do you will get 2,250 volts of electricity through your body.
 That is instant death.
 I feel quaky every time I come here, so be careful.”
 Mr. McGraw explained the purpose of the machines, and declared there were seven different safety stops to prevent the elevator from falling.
 An accident could not take place to the elevators caused by falling, for its was impossible that the cars fall over three feet.
 The elevators were capable of lifting a load of 2,000 pounds, said Mr. McGraw, and ran at the rate of 300 feet per minute.

 The contractor showed the newspapermen a belt contrivance to be used by window washers on the building.
 This harness affair would prevent a person falling from window ledges while at work thereon.
-Before leaving the basement, Contractor McGraw explained that there was a line of hose on every floors, and a hose reel that would reach any room on the floor.
+Before leaving the basement, Contractor McGraw explained that there was a line of hose on every floor, and a hose reel that would reach any room on the floor.
 Usually water pressure was depended on, but should this pressure be off or diminished, it was possible to connect an engine to the pipes and furnish water on all floors.

 The stairs are cast-iron from basement to roof.
 The banisters, along, are of wood, the tread being of slate.